 Palawan Water Monitor

 The Varanus palawanensis is active during the day.
 Young adults often rest in tree hollows and on top of large branches at night.
-Large individuals favor thick vegetations or large ground and rock cavities if it is available.
-It inhabits all mountain range in Palawan and is present in all protected areas in the province, but direct utilization of this species and destruction of habitats have caused population declines in some areas, particularly on the eastern coast of Palawan.
+Large individuals favor thick vegetation or large ground and rock cavities if if they are available.
+It inhabits all mountain ranges in Palawan and is present in all protected areas in the province, but direct utilization of this species and destruction of habitats have caused population declines in some areas, particularly on the eastern coast of Palawan.